TrevorDrayton03/Interval-Timer/README.md

 ##### https://play.google.com/store/apps/details?id=intevraltime0311.myapp&hl=en_CA&gl=US
 ## About

 Interval Timer was inspired when exercising at the gym with my friend using an interval timer.
 I was complaining about adds and features that I wanted.
 My friend said "why don't you just make one?".
-Now it's on the play store for free for anyone else who wants to use it.
+Now it's on the Play Store for free.

 ## Features
-- Store user-created timers to easily use for later
+- Store user-created timers
-- An active timer session will restore state to the proper duration and round when foregrounded if accidentally backgrounded.
+- An active timer session will restore application state when foregrounded if accidentally backgrounded
-- Configurable; choose whether or not to have rest or ready rounds.
+- Configurable; choose whether or not to have rest or ready rounds
-- Vibration and sounds to signify round changes, near-end of rounds, and when it's over.
+- Vibration and sound options to signify round changes, near-end of rounds, and when it's completed
-- Set the duration of each round using a picker, onPressIn, or onPress
+- Set the duration of each round using a picker, onPressIn, or onPress buttons
 - Material Dark Theme

 ## Screenshots